Souvik2376/King-Maze/README.md

 # Game Instruction
-W --> Jump
+W 🕹️ Jump

-A --> Right
+A 🕹️ Right

-B --> Left
+D 🕹️ Left

-When the king reach to the door press "W" and moves towards the next level .
+When the king reach to the door 🚪 press "W" and moves towards the next level 🔑 .

-Game On :)
+Game On 🎮 :)

 # Game Levels
 ## Level 1